 This grain-free cinnamon apple granola is crunchy, mildly sweet, and infused with flavors of cinnamon and maple.
 It is so versatile and goes great with yogurt, mascarpone, milk, or simply, as is.

 Granola makes a healthy and delicious snack or breakfast addition, but not everyone (myself included) can digest oats properly.
 That’s where grainless granola comes in!
-There are many versions that you can make using a variety of nuts, seeds, coconut, dried fruit, etc. The texture can range from finely chopped to larger clusters (which is what I prefer, as you can see by the pictures).
+There are many versions that you can make using a variety of nuts, seeds, coconut, dried fruit, etc. The texture can range from finely chopped to larger clusters (which is what I prefer, as you can see from the pictures).

 This recipe is my take on grain-free granola.
 With it being the middle of October, I was inspired by my favorite season and the flavors it brings, including maple, cinnamon, and apple.